 NBA Playoffs: Nuggets' Starting Lineup Against Trail Blazers

-The Denver Nuggets split the first two games at home of their series with the Portland Trail Blazers and will now play the next two games on the road in Portland, Oregon.
+After losing the first game of the series at home in Denver, the Nuggets have won the last two games over the Portland Trail Blazers to take a 2-1 lead in the series.

-For the game, the Nuggets have announced their starting lineup, and the full lineup can be seen in a post below from FantasyLabs NBA.
+The Nuggets starting lineup has been announced for Game 4 and can be seen in a post below from FantasyLabs NBA.

-The Trail Blazers are 3.5-point favorites on Thursday for Game 3 in Portland against the Denver Nuggets, according to FanDuel.
+The Trail Blazers are 5-point favorites over the Denver Nuggets for Game 4 on Saturday in Portland, according to FanDuel.

 Related stories on NBA basketball